Updated by Bobby

 A lot of them are.
 But how do you know where to find them and which ones will work for you?
 They all seem to differ between brand and model, where some are designed for speed and lead guitar work, while others might have very different job descriptions.

-This post simply focuses on the fast ones.
+This post simply focuses on the fast electric guitars.

 Ibanez Iron Label RG